grenaud/unix_pipes_tutorial/README.md

 Welcome!
 This small guide contains a lot of information and examples that will help you as you start learning Linux.
-In addition to simple Linux commands, this file also provides three Python scripts that you can run and try out for yourself.
+In addition to simple Linux commands, this tutorial also provides three Python scripts, that you can run and try out the concepts in this tutorial yourself.

-# Unix Commands and Concepts
+# Basic Unix Commands and Concepts
-If you are new to Unix or Linux systems, here is a brief explanation of a few key commands and concepts that are used when working with the command line:
+If you are new to Unix or Linux systems, here is a brief explanation of a few key commands and concepts that are important when working with the command line:

 *cd (Change Directory):